How Does a Fused Disconnect Switch Differ from a Circuit Breaker?

 Does your business need safety switches, disconnect boxes, or circuit breakers for heavy-duty commercial or industrial applications?
 Contact PSI Power & Controls today at 704-594-4107!

-What’s the Difference Between a Disconnect Switch and Circuit Breakers?
+What’s the Difference Between a Fused Disconnect Switch and Circuit Breakers?

-Fused disconnect switches and circuit breakers are both intended to open a circuit quickly in the event of a current overload or a short circuit.
-Their designs vary greatly, however, and they may be used under slightly different circumstances, depending on the needs of your facility.
+While fused disconnect switches and circuit breakers are both intended to open a circuit quickly in the event of a current overload or a short circuit, their designs vary greatly.
+The main difference between circuit breakers and disconnect switches are the number of uses each can offer.
+Fused disconnect switches can only operate once before the fuse needs to be replaced.
+Circuit breakers can be used multiple times.
+They may be used under slightly different circumstances, depending on the needs of your facility.

 A fused disconnect switch is a combination of a switch to disconnect the circuit and a fuse to shut the circuit off in the event of a problem.
 When installing or maintaining equipment on the circuit, or the circuit itself, the switch provides a method to manually shut off the power.
 The fuse incorporates a small filament that is matched to the current rating of the circuit.
 If the amperage on the circuit exceeds the fuse’s rating for a long enough time, the filament will melt, disconnecting the circuit automatically and permanently.